Azure-Samples/acr-dotnet-manage-azure-container-registry-with-webhooks/README.md

 - csharp
 products:
 - azure
-services: Container-Registry
+extensions:
-platforms: dotnet
+- services: Container-Registry
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing Azure Container Registry with webhooks using C# #

  Azure Container Registry sample for managing container registry with webhooks.
     - Create an Azure Container Registry and setup couple Webhooks to be triggered on registry related actions (push, delete)
   - If a local Docker engine cannot be found, create a Linux virtual machine that will host a Docker engine to be used for this sample
   - Use Docker DotNet to create a Docker client that will push/pull an image to/from Azure Container Registry
   - Pull a test image from the public Docker repo (hello-world:latest) to be used as a sample for pushing/pulling to/from an Azure Container Registry
     - List the container registry webhook event notifications after pushing a container image to the registry

 ## Running this Sample ##